Collection of short message cards posted online

 Q:

-The salad bar, which is served during certain hours, is supposed to be weighed on a scale installed at the register, but I'm wondering why there's a weight-like object on the scale that's "set to the weight of a plate."
-Does this mean that the object is the same weight as a single plate?
-If so, the object should be placed on the scale, the scale should be set to zero, and then the object should be removed from the scale and weighed.
+The salad bar, which is offered during certain hours, requires customers to weigh their items on a scale located at the register.
+However, I was puzzled to see a weight-like object placed on the scale, labeled as "set to the weight of a plate."
+Does this mean the object itself weighs the same as a single plate?
+If so, shouldn't the scale be zeroed out before the object is removed and then weighed?

 A:

-The salad bar scale at the register is set to weigh up to three plates at a time, subtracting the weight of three plates from the scale for ease of operation.
-Therefore, if you order one or two plates, we place a weight equivalent to the number of plates on top to measure the weight.
-We sincerely apologize for our lack of explanation.
-We have added an explanation to the scale at the register, as shown in the attached photo.
-We appreciate your continued support.
+The scale for the salad bar at the register is set to weigh up to three plates simultaneously, subtracting the weight of three plates for operational reasons.
+Therefore, when you use one or two plates, we ask that you place a weight equivalent to the weight of the plates before weighing.
+We are very sorry for the insufficient explanation.
+We have added an explanation to the register scale as shown in the attached photo.
+Thank you for your continued support.

 Regarding the size notation of rice bowls..